Training A Dog

 The author and his imaginatively named dog, Springer, in London in c.
 1983.

 For working purposes I would say of dogs that 'when they're good they're very, very good but when they're bad they're awful'.
 Bitches, on the other hand, tend to make more reliably good subjects for training.
 The best dogs are better than the best bitches and the best of the litter is usually the biggest, strongest and most energetic of either sex.
 Don't be tempted by the poor little runt.
 It will be poor, little and a runt when it grows up and probably neurotic too.
-Look for the strongest puppy that shoves all the others out of the way to get to the best nipple usually the one nearest the bitch's head.
+Look for the strongest puppy that shoves all the others out of the way to get to the best nipple usually the one nearest the bitch's rear end.
 Bear in mind that a female will come on heat twice a year which can be a nuisance but the sexual and territorial competitiveness is more developed in the males which can be a drawback too.

 Whether you intend to use your dog as an all-round gun-dog or simply have him as a friend at home, the same 'basic training' is equally useful.
 Most problem dogs are bored and insecure because their minds are not stretched enough and we have deprived them of the opportunity to live and survive on their instinctive wits in the wild.